 In a cab, headed from your hotel to El Morro?
 Chatting with the driver, laying down Spanish like a boss as he negotiates the narrow streets?
 Well, if you inquire about the tourist trade or even life in general, you may hear a sigh, then a muttered, “La piña está agria…”

 And if you think that’s his way of saying you could be generous with the tip, you’re right!

 These are slangy contractions for mi hijo or mi hija (my son or my daughter).

 However, it’s actually a way of indicating relationship status among acquaintances.

 Sound a tad confusing?
-Hold up—it’s really not that complicated.
+It’s really not that complicated.
 Puerto Ricans are friendly and hospitable so it’s not unheard of for a casual acquaintance to bestow this implied closeness.

 It’s kind of like pulling you into la familia (the family).
 So if someone refers to you as mijo or mija, feel complimented.

 However, note that sometimes shopkeepers will “adopt” buyers with this little compliment to sell merchandise.
 Hold up a pretty scarf and ask, “¿Cuánto cuesta este?”
 (How much does this cost?)
 The reply could very well be, “Mija, para ti, es muy barato.”
 (Mija, for you, it’s very cheap.)

 5. ¡No me molestes!

 This is a phrase you don’t want to hear too often!
 When there’s an altercation brewing, locals say “¡No me molestes!” which means “Don’t make me angry!”